iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 need for reproducibility in experimentation with which DVC can help you [(see Technical Product Manager, Dave Berenbaum’s post on experiment versioning.)](https://dvc.org/blog/ml-experiment-versioning)

-In addition, she discusses issues with quality assurance in Deployment and the maintenance of the system.
+In addition, she discusses issues with quality assurance in deployment and the maintenance of the system.

 ![Jenny Abromov iterative-lifecycle framework](/uploads/images/2022-05-16/jenny-abramov.png '=800')